'Summer of Soul' Producer: Will Smith 'Robbed' Us During Oscars Documentary Win

 “It robbed the category of its moment,” Patel wrote in a lengthy Twitter thread published Wednesday evening.
 “It robbed the other excellent and amazing films of their moment to be acknowledged in what was a STRONG year for docs.”

-In another shocking revelation, Patel stated that, when announcing the Summer of Soul win, Rock referred to the documentary’s team as Amir Thompson and “1 of 4 white guys” — missing both Questlove’s moniker as well as the fact that Patel is not white.
+In another shocking revelation, Patel stated that, when announcing the Summer of Soul win, “Chris Rock lumped me in as 1 of ‘4 white guys,'” — Rock missed both Questlove’s moniker as well as the fact that Patel is not white during his introduction.
 Rock’s comment can be clearly heard in footage posted to the Academy Awards’ official Twitter account as the Summer of Soul team stands to accept their award.
 Patel, who hails from the San Francisco Bay Area and resides in Brooklyn, identifies himself as being of South Asian descent.

 Best Documentary Feature goes to 'Summer of Soul (…Or, When the Revolution Could Not Be Televised).'
 Congratulations #Oscars pic.twitter.com/4RRClS7VVZ